 The second trip (21-22 July) is headed in the other direction, down to South Estonia, where we will visit the country’s second largest city – Tartu.
 There we will have a guided tour and find out about the history, people and most interesting places of this famous university city, the intellectual capital of the country.
 Afterwards, in a first for Tallinn Summer School, we will be visiting the beautiful region of Setomaa – the historical area of the Seto people, where many ancient traditions have been preserved over the centuries along with their own distinct language.
 This truly will be a unique cultural experience: see the traditional handcrafts and rituals, hear the sound of this rare language and its songs that have absorbed features of both Estonian and Russian cultures.
 In addition, we will explore the Piusa caves – initially a quarry for quartz sand, used to make glass, and now gives visitors the chance to explore these underground galleries made of sandstone.

 Many events and open lectures are available for all the participants for free, for example welcoming reception, international night and movie nights.
-Find the dates and times for these events from the Google Calendar below.
+The guided tours, museum visits and weekend trips are for an extra fee.
+Find the dates and times for all the events from the Google Calendar below.